temporalio/documentation/docs/go/search-apis.md

 Search attributes enable complex and business-logic-focused search queries for Workflow Executions.
 These are often queried via the Web UI, but you can also query from within your workflow code (as we show below).

-There are many [search attributes](/docs/content/what-is-a-search-attribute) that are added to Workflow Executions by default.
+There are many [Search Attributes](/docs/content/what-is-a-search-attribute) that are added to Workflow Executions by default.
 But these are necessarily focused on Temporal internal state tracking.

-For more debugging and monitoring, you may wish add your own domain specific search attributes (e.g. `customerId` or `numItems`) that may serve as useful search filters.
+For more debugging and monitoring, you may wish add your own domain specific Search Attributes (e.g. `customerId` or `numItems`) that may serve as useful search filters.

-The [Go SDK Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) offers APIs for configuring search attributes.
+The [Go SDK Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) offers APIs for configuring Search Attributes.
 There are also APIs on the SDK client for listing Workflows by status.
-Go samples for search attributes can be found at [`temporalio/samples-go`](https://github.com/temporalio/samples-go/tree/master/searchattributes).
+Go samples for Search Attributes can be found at [`temporalio/samples-go`](https://github.com/temporalio/samples-go/tree/master/searchattributes).

 ## Value types

-Here are the search attribute value types and their corresponding types in Go:
+Here are the Search Attribute value types and their corresponding types in Go:

 - Keyword = string
 - Int = int64
 - Double = float64
 - Bool = bool
 - Datetime = time.Time
-- String = string
+- Text = string

-## Tagging search attributes at workflow creation
+## Tagging Search Attributes at workflow creation

 You can provide key-value pairs as SearchAttributes in [StartWorkflowOptions](https://pkg.go.dev/go.temporal.io/sdk/internal#StartWorkflowOptions).
-In Go, SearchAttributes are represented as `map[string]interface{}`.
+In Go, Search Attributes are represented as `map[string]interface{}`.
-The value provided in the map must be the same type that is registered in the dynamic config.
+The value provided in the map must be the same type that was added to a Cluster.

 This can be useful for tagging executions with useful attributes you may want to search up later.
 For example: